 WEC supports measures aimed at contact tracing by the respective authorities around the world.
 WEC Members recognize that chains of transmission can be broken more quickly, helping to contain the virus, if contact tracing is applied.

 With that said, no agency worker can be obliged to use contact tracing measures.

-Data gathered in the process of contact tracing falls under data protection laws and regulations and may only be used in accordance with said laws and regulations.
+The data gathered in the process of contact tracing falls under data privacy regulation provisions and cannot be used against the agency worker.